13 Jul 101 Sympathy Messages: What To Write In Your Sympathy Card

 Sympathy Messages for Loss of Mother

 Losing a parent is never easy, no matter how old we are.
-If you knew the grieving family’s mother, you can mention the impact she had on your life.
+If you knew the grieving family’s mother, you could mention the impact she had on your life.

 - “Your Mom’s amazing qualities are being carried on beautifully by you.
 She will be greatly missed and always remembered.”